 APPLICATION FEE: $50.00

-Summer Session 2: Deposit of 50% tuition cost is required upon acceptance into the program to hold your spot.
-Remainder of tuition balance MUST be paid by July 10th, 2017.
+***A deposit of 50% tuition cost is required upon acceptance into the program to hold your spot.

 #1: Writing Sample of 10 pages (any narrative content)

 #2: 2 Loglines (Original Ideas)

 #4: Statement of Faith: No more than 3 pages detailing the following: (1) Briefly describe your spiritual journey and your belief in Jesus Christ.
 (2) Why do you, as a Christian, want to write for movies or TV in Hollywood?
 (3) Cite examples of movies or TV shows that are most like what you aspire to write, and tell us why.
 (4) What are you hoping to learn at Act One?
 (5) What are your plans upon completion of the program?